petesimard/pineapplewriter/README.md

 # Pineapple Writer

 A Qt6-based system tray application that enables real time Speech to Text (STT) using OpenAI.
 Tested on Linux Mint but should work on most Linux distros.
+No wayland support.

 ## Features